dylanmccall/django-sort-order-field/README.rst

         inlines = (PollOptionInline,)

 The sort order field will be rendered as a text field with JavaScript enhancements.
-When the user enters a new sort order, the inline forms will be reorganized according to that change.
-The sort order fields will also be bound by their initial values, in order to avoid conflicts if the same objects appear in different inlines.
+When the user enters a new sort order value, the inline forms will be reorganized according to that value.
+The sort order fields will be bound by their initial values, which helps to avoid conflicts if the same objects appear in different inlines.